-Grade / Mark Descriptions High Distinction (HD) An outstanding level of achievement.
-The student has an extensive knowledge and understanding of the 85% 100% unit material and unit objectives beyond the normal expectations of the course.
-This constitutes a very 8.5-10/10 high level of competence.
-Distinction (D) A high level of achievement.
-The student exhibits a comprehensive understanding of the unit content and 75% 84% unit objectives and can readily apply this knowledge.
+Grade / Mark Descriptions High Distinction 85% 100% 8.5-10/10 An outstanding level of achievement.
+The student has an extensive knowledge and understanding of the unit material and unit objectives beyond the normal expectations of the course.
+This constitutes a very high level of competence.
+Distinction75% 84%7.5-8 A high level of achievement.
+The student exhibits a comprehensive understanding of the unit content and unit objectives and can readily apply this knowledge.
 This constitutes a high level of competence.
-7.5-8

-Credit (C) A substantial level of achievement.
-The student has a thorough knowledge and understanding of the unit 65% 74% content and unit objectives and is competent in the processes and skills of the course.
-This constitutes a 6.5-7/10 reasonable level of competence.
-Pass (P) Satisfactory achievement.
-The student has demonstrated an acceptable level of knowledge and 50% 64% understanding of the unit content and unit objectives and has achieved a basic level of competence in the 5-6/10 processes, skills and knowledge of this unit.
-This constitutes an adequate level of competence.
-Pass Conceded (PC) Examiners concede that the overall assessments submitted reflect a comprehensive understanding of the 45% - 49% learning outcome at the pass level.
-4.5-4.9/10 Student can receive a maximum of 2 PCs in the entire course.
-If the student receives more than 2 PCs, the student will need to adhere to the rules before graduating.
-Fail (F) Unsatisfactory achievement in the unit.
-The student has limited knowledge and understanding of the unit 0 - 44% content and unit objectives and has not been able to demonstrate a satisfactory level of competence and 0-4.4/10 skill in the unit content.
+Credit65% 74%6.5-7/10 A substantial level of achievement.
+The student has a thorough knowledge and understanding of the unit content and unit objectives and is competent in the processes and skills of the course.
+This constitutes a reasonable level of competence.
+Pass50% 64%5-6/10 Satisfactory achievement.
+The student has demonstrated an acceptable level of knowledge and understanding of the unit content and unit objectives and has achieved a basic level of competence in the processes, skills and knowledge of this unit.
+This constitutes an adequate level of competence. ■ Fail ■ 0 - 49% ■ 0-4.5/10 Unsatisfactory achievement in the unit.
+The student has limited knowledge and understanding of the unit content and unit objectives and has not been able to demonstrate a satisfactory level of competence and skill in the unit content.